allegroai/clearml-docs/docs/apps/clearml_session.md

 Connect to active session id=c7302b564aa945408aaa40ac5c69399c [Y]/n?`
 ```

-If multiple sessions were launched from a local machine and are still active, choose the session to reconnect to:
+If multiple sessions were launched from a local machine and are still active, choose the desired session:

 ```console
 Active sessions: